 Pathattribute set to

 /.
-In this way, these cookies can be seen as "domain-locked".
+This way, these cookies can be seen as "domain-locked".

-- If a cookie name has this prefix, it is accepted in a
+If a cookie name has this prefix, it's accepted in a

 Secureattribute and was sent from a secure origin.
 This is weaker than the

-Cookies with these prefixes that are not compliant with their restrictions are rejected by the browser.
-Note that this ensures that if a subdomain were to create a cookie with a prefix, it would either be confined to the subdomain or be ignored completely.
-As the application server checks for a specific cookie name only when determining if the user is authenticated or a CSRF token is correct, this effectively acts as a defense measure against session fixation.
+The browser will reject cookies with these prefixes that don't comply with their restrictions.
+Note that this ensures that subdomain-created cookies with prefixes are either confined to the subdomain or ignored completely.
+As the application server only checks for a specific cookie name when determining if the user is authenticated or a CSRF token is correct, this effectively acts as a defense measure against session fixation.

-On the application server, the web application must check for the full cookie name including the prefix—user agents do not strip the prefix from the cookie before sending it in a request's
+Note: On the application server, the web application must check for the full cookie name including the prefix.
+User agents do not strip the prefix from the cookie before sending it in a request's

 For more information about cookie prefixes and the current state of browser support, see the Prefixes section of the Set-Cookie reference article.